IBM/ada/README.md

 Highly integrated with Airflow, ADA makes you able to retrieve data from your database and get analytical insights from it.
 By plugging ADA in your instance, you will get metrics that can help you to make decisions based on your DAGs historical behavior.

-By simply sending a request to ADA, you can:
-- Calculate DAG or task average runtime;

 <h1>Contents</h1>

 - [Features](#features)